 Priority Pass Select

-Priority Pass lounges are a perk on American Express cards including The Platinum Card from American Express, the Hilton Honors American Express Aspire Card*, the Hilton Honors American Express Surpass® Card and the Marriott Bonvoy™ Brilliant American Express® Card.
-This perk is also available on the Citi Prestige®Card*, the United Club Infinite Card and the Chase Sapphire Reserve card.
+The Priority Pass Select membership is granted to cardholders through their membership with a U.S. financial institution – essentially through your membership of a credit card.
+Cards that provide this perk include The Platinum Card from American Express, the Hilton Honors American Express Aspire Card*, the Hilton Honors American Express Surpass® Card and the Marriott Bonvoy™ Brilliant American Express® Card and more.

 Airline executive lounges